Sergei Dovzhenko: Murders

 Subsequently, Dovzhenko simplified the scheme for selecting victims—he bought newspapers with ads and was looking for offers where it was reported about the sale of expensive things.
-Having determined where the seller lives and to whom of his former colleagues, accordingly, the investigation of the crime scene will take place, he was preparing for the murder, and he took money and property to "feed".
+Having determined where the seller lives and to whom his former colleagues, accordingly, the investigation of the crime scene will take place, he was preparing for the murder, and he took money and property to "feed".

-On September 10, 1999, Dovzhenko killed Lyudmila Shevchenko and her son Sergei.
+On 10 September 1999, Dovzhenko killed Lyudmila Shevchenko and her son Sergei.
 She had given an advertisement in the newspaper about the sale of a video camera.

-On December 13, 1999, Ivan Vakulenko and his son Vitaly, who were trying to sell a computer, were killed.
+On 13 December 1999, Ivan Vakulenko and his son Vitaly, who were trying to sell a computer, were killed.

-On July 7, 2000, Dovzhenko killed his friend Vitaly Shemyakov.
+On 7 July 2000, Dovzhenko killed his friend Vitaly Shemyakov.
 Shemyakov, following the chronicles of events in the press, drew attention to the "atypicality" of the murder weapon (a pistol with five cuts).
-He knew that this is exactly what he sold to Dovzhenko in 1999.
+He knew that this was exactly what he sold to Dovzhenko in 1999.
 Shemyakov began blackmailing Dovzhenko, demanding large sums of money in exchange for his silence.
 Dovzhenko then came to his friend's house and slit his throat.

-On December 15, 2000, Dovzhenko shot down a police patrol.
+On 15 December 2000, Dovzhenko shot down a police patrol.
 Police officers Alexander Rogovets, Vladimir Fedorenko and Andrei Karpenko tried to detain Dovzhenko while he was hiding a gun in the front of his shirt.
 Approaching them, he opened fire simultaneously from the cut-off and the pistol, then finished off the wounded on the ground, taking one of them out with a pistol.

 At this time, for the murder of Vitaly Shemyakov, a man named Yegorov was convicted.
 Shemyakov's mother, Claudia Bondarenko, did not believe the physically weak Yegorov could deal with her son.
 In addition, she supported the version of the press that the killer was a former soldier or policeman.
 Sooner or later, she may have suspected a friend of her son—Sergei Dovzhenko.
 The murderer decided to get rid of Bondarenko.
-On June 27, 2001, Dovzhenko killed Claudia Bondarenko at her home.
-To ward off suspicion, he staged an assault with a robbery of Bondarenko's neighbors, during which he killed Galina Ivanova and her 12-year-old granddaughter Tanya.
+On 27 June 2001, Dovzhenko killed Claudia Bondarenko at her home.
+To ward off suspicion, he staged an assault with a robbery of Bondarenko's neighbours, during which he killed Galina Ivanova and her 12-year-old granddaughter Tanya.
 Dovzhenko took 3 thousand dollars from their apartment.

-On May 17, 2002, Dovzhenko killed Artur Frolkov and Atso Simovich, who announced that they were selling a laptop.
+On 17 May 2002, Dovzhenko killed Artur Frolkov and Atso Simovich, who announced that they were selling a laptop.